Organisation for the second funding period of the centre DLN 2.0 2021–2026.

 The competence hub that manages the centre consists of

-- the operational management team with senior advises from the owner institutions of the first funding period, NTNU, UiO and UiB
+- the operational management team with a centre manager and senior advisers employed at NTNU, UiO and UiB

-- the expert task force with the professors/senior researchers from all seven owner institutions, NTNU, UiO, UiB, NMBU, SINTEF, OUS and UiT.
+- the expert task force with scientific representatives who contribute to the centre's work as part of their job at the host institutions NTNU, UiO, UiB, NMBU, OUS, SINTEF and UiT.
 An important task of the expert task force is to anchor the activities of the centre in the host institutions.
+The scientific director and the centre manager are also members of the expert task force.

 The centre has 35 research projects all over the country.
 The transdisciplinary research projects in the centre combine biotechnology with digital technology in health, aquaculture, agriculture, and industrial biotechnology.